Julia-5534/holbertonschool-simple_shell/README.md

 Following a command that both doesn't exist as part of the PATH and doesn't point to an existing file.
-Take for example, supplying /not/a/path/to/a/executable at line 1 (first entered command in session), when the program is named hsh during compilation would be expected to produce the following error
+Take for example, supplying /not/a/path/to/a/executable at line 1 (first entered command in session), when the program is named hsh during compilation, it would be expected to produce the following error to the user's standard error:
 ```
 ./hsh: 1: /not/a/path/to/a/executable: not found
 ```

-to be printed to the user's standard error, however; should a file exist in such a location and the user simply not have permission to execute (run) it, the following would be anticipated to display
+However, should a file exist in such a location and the user simply not have permission to execute (run) it, the following would be anticipated to display:
 ```
 ./hsh: 1: /not/a/path/to/a/executable: Permission denied
 ```